-We always want to hear from readers!
-Recently we started a new feature titled ‘What Does Romance Mean to Me?’, in which we get a take from any reader of romance, regarding how reading romance novels has shaped his or her life.
+We want to hear from readers!
+Recently, we began a new feature titled ‘What Does Romance Mean to Me?’, in which we get a take from any book reader of romance on how reading romance novels has shaped his or her life.
 You do not need to be an author to write a guest post for this feature! ♥

 Plus, we have another feature, titled ‘Heroes & Heroines’.
 With this type of guest post, authors will tell us about one of their characters from a book.
 It doesn’t need to be from a character’s perspective, though that’s a possibility.
 It could simply be a casual approach on how the character was developed, what was it about the character’s personality that kept the author up at night, what parts of their story demanded to be told…that kind of thing.

-PAID OPTION –> Yes, we also take sponsored posts, if your company’s budget allows it, and only if your post would fit the premise of this blog.
+***PAID OPTION –> In the meantime, if time allows, I may be willing to do sponsored posts, if your company’s budget allows it, and only if your post would fit the premise of this blog.
 Please reach out to me for a quote and details.
 I will NOT turn this blog into a forum for your inflammatory political views, so don’t even bother sending political articles, and I won’t post about unrelated products or services.
+Stick to the theme!
 If your article/product helps readers find a great romance book, or your service can assist our readers with their romantic relationships in some manner, even if you offer tips about romance writing, then I’m more than happy to work with you.

 **Please consider submitting a short reading list to ILRB, so we can add it to ‘Our Fave Reads‘ page!
 We want to know your favorite romance books! ♥

 This shouldn’t need to be said, but given some of the poor behavior I’ve witnessed in recent years, here it is…